OfficeDev/office-js-docs-pr/docs/project/create-your-first-task-pane-add-in-for-project-by-using-a-text-editor.md

 To use the  **throwError** function, include the JQuery library and the SurfaceErrors.js script in the JSOMCall.html file, and then add a call to **throwError** in other JavaScript functions such as **logMethodError**.

+> [!NOTE]
- >**Note**  Before you deploy the add-in, change the office.js reference and the jQuery reference to the content delivery network (CDN) reference.
+> Before you deploy the add-in, change the office.js reference and the jQuery reference to the content delivery network (CDN) reference.
 The CDN reference provides the most recent version and better performance.